Admissions Procedures

 1. Certified translations of all prior secondary and collegiate academic records.

-3. All international applicants must demonstrate adequate English proficiency to qualify for admission.
+4. All international applicants must demonstrate adequate English proficiency to qualify for admission.
 English proficiency waivers are considered on a case-by-case basis after a student applies for admission.
-Considerations include, but are not limited to, the following: English as the primary language of school instruction; English as the first/native language; TOEFL of 85+; IELTS of 6.5+; Duolingo English Test (DET) of 105+
+If no waiver is granted, students must submit one of the following exams: TOEFL of 85+; IELTS of 6.5+; Duolingo English Test (DET) of 105+.

-4. Official documentation of financial support for undergraduate study and living expenses must be submitted to the admissions office before an I-20 can be issued to the student.
-The statement of financial support can be downloaded from the website by selecting "Certification of Finances."
+5. Official documentation of passport and financial support for undergraduate study and living expenses must be submitted to the admissions office before an I-20 can be issued to the student.

 Online Degree Completion Programs